(a few thoughts on optimism

-The one that’s all teeth and smiles --- the one with that little knife behind his back.
+The one that’s all teeth and smiles --- the one with the little knife behind his back.

 Paul and I just want to get our hands dirty – and our minds clean.

-5:30 am / first light of dawn / the corner of 8th and Selsburrough in Queens.
+5:30 am.
+First light of dawn.
+The corner of 21st and Jackson in Queens.